 Ontario & Toronto Land Transfer Tax Rebates

 If you’re buying your first home in Ontario or Toronto, you can get rebates to help reduce upfront land transfer taxes.
+You can recover up to $8,475 in total between Ontario and Toronto if you qualify as a first-time home buyer.

 Who qualifies?